 - The income tax credit request must be submitted every year.

-- Parents for whom the tax credit is relevant may choose between receiving income tax credit points or the income tax credit explained here.
-In any event, parents may only receive one or the other, and it is therefore recommended to consult with an accountant in order to determined which benefit is more advantageous for the family.
+- Parents who have a child living in a framework outside the home may choose between receiving income tax credit points for a disabled person or the income tax credit for a child living in a framework outside of the house.
+In any event, parents can no receive both benefits, and it is therefore recommended to consult with an accountant in order to determine which benefit to request.

 Laws and Regulations